vladimircuc/TradeWise/README.md

 1.Activate the Android emultor as your device on the down right section

-2.Navigate to the "main" file in the TradeWise App folder and run these 3 lines of code:
+2.Navigate to the "lib/main.dart" file in the TradeWise App folder and run these 3 lines of code:
   "flutter clean"
   "dart pub get"
   "flutter run"